stilldavid/userland-book/literary_environment/index.md

 get you a shell
 ---------------

+(Don't feel guilty about skipping this section.
+It will be here later if you need it.)

-Not very long ago, it was common for schools, employers, and ISPs to hand out shell accounts on big shared systems.
-Lots of people were exposed to the command line as a side effect of needing to read e-mail.
+Not so long ago, it was common for schools, employers, and ISPs to hand out shell accounts on big shared systems.
+People learned the command line as a side effect of reading e-mail.

-That doesn't happen as much as it used to, which in some ways is kind of a drag, but in the mean time computers have gotten a lot cheaper and there's a lot more free software in circulation than there used to be.
+That doesn't happen as often now, but in the meanwhile computers have become cheap and free software abundant.
+If you're reading this on the web, you can probably get access to a shell.

+You don't have to have a shell at hand to get something out of this book, but as with most practical subjects you'll learn more if you try things out as you go.
+There are a handful of good options for those of you not already running Linux on your main computer.

+1. _Use your Raspberry Pi or BeagleBone._ Have a single-board computer laying around?
+Perfect.
+If you already run the standard Raspbian, Debian on a BeagleBone, or a similar-enough Linux, you don't need much else.
+I wrote much of this text on a Raspberry Pi, and the example commands should all work there.

+2. _Run Linux in a virtual machine._ It's pretty easy these days to get your computer to simulate other computers.
+You can have it simulate the one I'm writing this on, if you want.
+First, [download and install the version of VirtualBox][virtualbox] for your system (it should work on Windows, OS X, Linux, and others).
+Once that's running, download [this image][userland-debian-image] and open it in VirtualBox by clicking the File menu, then Import Appliance.

 twisty little passages
 ----------------------